The Kyle Incident: Truth Decay

 Released 30th August, 1985.
 “Clean, straight teeth and excessive gums”

 The day after she helped create the latest composite, Richard Ramirez was arrested.
 Ms Kyle saw him on TV numerous times and in the papers, however, she did not call the police to say this was the man who attacked her at gun point.
-She said nothing until the police contacted her to attend the tainted live line-up on 5th September 1985, where she identified him “by the inflection in his voice”, so not his teeth, then?
-Surely, as he spoke, they would have been visible?
+She said nothing until the police contacted her to attend the tainted live line-up on 5th September 1985, where she identified him “by the inflection in his voice”.
 Perhaps she was influenced by the two fingers being held up to the assembled audience by the police officers who were in attendance that day.
 Richard was in place number two.
 She identified him again at the preliminary hearing, after months of media exposure.

 Identification of property